 When considering mediation as an option for your dispute or case, there are a few questions to consider:

 - Will you have to interact with this person in the future?
 Do you want to have a friendly or cordial relationship with this person in the future?

-- Do you need legal advice in order to resolve your dispute?
+- Do you want or need legal advice in order to resolve your dispute?

 - Do you think the other person knows how you really feel about the issue at hand?

 - Do you want to keep the matter confidential from the media and from other people?

 Mediation is confidential.
 Statements made during mediation cannot be used against a party in court, and a mediator cannot be called to testify about what happened at a mediation session.
 The only exception to confidentiality is an imminent threat of physical harm to an identifiable person.

 If you would like to set up an appointment, please visit my contact page and submit your contact information, or call (607) 227-3851.